Slavery and Human Trafficking Statement

 Conclusion

 As an organisation we continue to work to tackle the risk of modern slavery.
 Our engagement with our suppliers, both new and existing, includes robust processes to identify potential risks of modern slavery and human trafficking being present which we keep under review.
+We will continue to seek ways in which to reduce this risk and to take effective action in the event that non-compliance is identified.

-This Statement has been approved by the Boards of Halcyon Topco Limited and Sciensus Pharma Services Limited.
+This statement has been approved by the Boards of Halcyon Topco Limited and Sciensus Pharma Services Limited.

 Chief Executive Officer